bevacqua/dominus/README.md

 ### `a.html(value?)`

 If a `value` is provided then every element in the `Dominus` collection gets assigned that HTML `value`, then `a` is returned for chaining.
-If you don't provide a `value`, then you get the HTML contents of the first node in the `Dominus` collection.
+If you don't provide a `value`, you get the HTML contents of the first node in the `Dominus` collection back.

+### `a.text(value?)`

+If a `value` is provided then every element in the `Dominus` collection gets assigned that plain text `value`, then `a` is returned for chaining.
+If you don't provide a `value`, you get the plain text contents of the first node in the `Dominus` collection back.

+### `a.value(value?)`

+If a `value` is provided then every element in the `Dominus` collection gets assigned that input `value`, then `a` is returned for chaining.
+If you don't provide a `value`, you get the input value of the first node in the `Dominus` collection back.

 ### `a.on(type, fn)`

 Attaches the event handler `fn` for events of type `type` on every element in the `Dominus` collection.
+You can also pass in a list of event types, such as `click dragstart`, and both events would get an event listener.

 # License